JiriSlof/KnowledgeBase/MS SQL Server.md

 > *All servers in Server Farm must have number of cores as the active server in order to cover proper license in case of failover.*

 ### License across Server Farm without SA
+- In case licensing Server Farm by licesing wouthout SA, all nodes must be licensed regardless cluster mode.

 ## External Links